-This dreamy, Creamy Macaroni and Cheese recipe is just what you’d expect, a rich velvety smooth cheese sauce that’s ready in 15 minutes or less.
+This dreamy, Creamy Macaroni and Cheese recipe is made with pasta in a rich velvety smooth cheese sauce that’s ready in 15 minutes or less.

 Coming up with this recipe for the creamiest, cheesiest macaroni and cheese has been for me an exercise of love.